coffee2code/wpuntexturize/readme.txt

 Tested up to: 5.4
 Stable tag: 1.7.1

-Prevent WordPress from displaying single and double quotation marks as their curly alternatives.
+Prevent WordPress from converting single and double quotation marks into their curly alternatives, and optionally also convert existing curly quotation marks into their non-curly alternatives.

 == Description ==

 By default, WordPress converts single and double quotation marks into their curly alternatives.
 This plugin prevents that from happening, so you can enjoy your quotation marks in their non-curly glory.
-If your content happens to already have curly quotation marks in it, then this plugin also converts them to their non-curly alternatives.
+If your content happens to already have curly quotation marks in it, then this plugin can optionally also convert them to their non-curly alternatives.

 *Note:* Despite the unfortunately misleading name, this plugin is NOT the antithesis of WordPress's `wptexturize()` function.
 This ONLY prevents WordPress from making HTML entity code substitutions of single and double quotation marks with their curly alternatives and does NOT prevent `wptexturize()` from making any other character and string substitutions.
 See the FAQ for details on the filters processed by the plugin.